joseasoler/Pathfinding-Framework/README.md

 This project encourages community involvement and contributions.
 Check the [CONTRIBUTING](CONTRIBUTING.md) file for details.

-• Matthew Seal: Original implementation of [TerrainMovementKit](https://github.com/MSeal/RimworldTerrainMovementKit) and [SwimmingKit](https://github.com/MSeal/RimworldSwimming).
+• [MSeal](https://github.com/MSeal/): Original implementation of [TerrainMovementKit](https://github.com/MSeal/RimworldTerrainMovementKit) and [SwimmingKit](https://github.com/MSeal/RimworldSwimming).

-• joseasoler: Programming
+• [joseasoler](https://github.com/joseasoler): New implementation of the Pathfinding Framework.

 Other contributors can be checked in the [contributors list](https://github.com/joseasoler/pathfinding-framework/graphs/contributors).